rizkidoank/personal_site/content/posts/2025-09-23-building-another-homelab.md

 The good news
 - all of the GPU are alive!
 - The motherboards also works well.
-- 1 ATX PSU works well (but seems like its not able to achieve its)
+- 1 ATX PSU works well (but seems like its not able to achieve its maximum capacity)

 The bad news:
 - 1 CPU is dead